AutoCAD or SolidWorks, which software is a better choice in 2020? Is there a clear winner between the two?

 Don’t buy Solidworks without comparing it to Inventor

-If you are a professional machinist or product modeler, I urge you to compare AutoDesk Inventor with Solidworks.
-Here are the primary reasons why you should be comparing Solidworks to AutoDesk Inventor instead of AutoCAD.
+If you are a professional machinist or product modeler, I urge you to compare Autodesk Inventor with Solidworks.
+Here are the primary reasons why you should be comparing Solidworks to Autodesk Inventor instead of AutoCAD.

 Solidworks/Inventor are Next-Gen 3D Modeling Technology

 Solidworks was first released in 1993, eleven years later, and was developed for a different purpose.
 In the same way that AutoCAD has adapted to the needs of its users, we will continue to see Solidworks doing the same.
-The same is true for Inventor.
+The same is also true for Inventor.

 The more intuitive the software, the fewer the limits a person has on their creativity.
 Have you ever seen the movie “Minority Report?”

 Do you remember when Tom Cruise’s character was using those gloves to sort through all that raw data from the Pre-Cogs (the fortune tellers in the pods)?
 It reflects the innovation that we are heading toward when it comes to User Interfacing.
 Again, the same is true for Inventor.

 AutoCAD could become your career ceiling

 With all the other offerings developed by Autodesk, AutoCAD just isn’t going to change much in the future.
 The other offerings are specialized for particular needs and industries.

 If you get the AutoCAD subscription for 3D modeling, Solidworks/Inventor may later develop some revolutionary technology, leaving you unable to make the transition.